There may be affiliate links in this post. Read my disclosure policy to learn more.

 Ponte Vecchio

 Just down from the Palazzo Vecchio and Piazza Della Signoria is another famous Florentine landmark.
-Ponte Vecchio is an historic bridge of the Arno River.
+Ponte Vecchio is a historic bridge of the Arno River.
 For centuries it was the only bridge across the Arno.
 Shops line both sides of the bridge as they did in the 13th century.

 Immortalized in the Puccini aria, “O Mio Babbino Caro” and countless books and movies you will definitely recognize this bridge.